j4k31ld3f0ns0/Client-Side-Web-Development/README.md

-# Starter Project
+# Final Project
-A starter project powered by Webpack.
+A Final project powered by Webpack.

 ## Instructions
 After you clone (download) this repository from GitHub, run the following command to install the required NPM packages.
 You only need to do this once.